Adam Clark

 When to Resort Ski

-December to April are the prime ski months with March typically achieving the highest averages at 100 inches (watch the video).
+December to April is prime ski time, with the month of March typically achieving the highest snowfall average at 100 inches (watch the video).

-Download the Ski Utah Snow Report app to keep tabs on resort opening and closing dates, ski bus routes, and, most importantly, daily snow totals and weather forecasting by OpenSnow’s Evan Thayer.
+Download the Ski Utah Snow Report app to keep tabs on resort opening and closing dates, ski bus routes, and, most importantly, daily snow totals and weather forecasting by OpenSnow.
 True diehards can also sign up for Powder Alerts from their favorite resorts.

 Best Time to Ski and Snowboard